KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 This plugin provides the ability to have the Android user choose whether to display notifications of your app.
+The user has to give a runtime permission (AKA a dangerous permission) for this.